 On behalf of the IACLEA membership, the director of government and external relations and IACLEA members engage with federal executive branch agencies, Congress, and national associations to promote the interests of campus public safety executives and their agencies.

-Makes federal line-of-duty death benefits available to the families of sworn law enforcement officers employed by private entities, including colleges and universities.
+Makes federal public safety officers benefits available to the families of sworn law enforcement officers employed by private colleges and universities.

 IACLEA continues to engage with the U.S. House of Representatives Committee on the Judiciary and will initiate contact with allied national organizations, such as the International Association of Chiefs of Police (IACP), to foster support for this legislation.

 U.S. Department of Education- Proposed Title IX Regulation

 IACLEA asks Members of Congress to thoroughly review the US Department of Education’s proposed changes to Title IX and assess its future impact on Institutions of Higher Education.

 IACLEA is opposed to additional regulations on Institutions of Higher Education that will cause more burdensome reporting work, taking away from the real duties of Public Safety Officials and Administrators.
 These types of regulations will negatively impact public safety on campuses and within the IACLEA community.

 Bipartisan Background Checks Act and Background Check Expansion Act of 2019 (H.R.
 8 and S. 42)